Billy Knight: Front office career

-Atlanta Hawks (2003-08)
+Atlanta Hawks (2003–08)

-Knight's reign as GM of the Atlanta Hawks was marred by poor drafts.
+Knight's reign as GM of the Atlanta Hawks was marred by a mix of successful and poor draft selections.
 In 2004, he drafted Josh Childress over future All-Stars Luol Deng and Andre Iguodala.
-Childress wound up leaving the Atlanta Hawks to join a Greek franchise.
+Childress wound up leaving the Atlanta Hawks to join a Greek franchise Olympiakos.
 In 2005, Billy Knight drafted UNC freshman phenom Marvin Williams over consensus top point guard and future 9-time All Star and 7-time All-NBA team point guard Chris Paul despite the roster's need for a point guard and glut of young players at the swing position between Josh Childress and Josh Smith.
 2006 led to the selection of Sheldon Williams, an undersized power forward, despite glaring needs at guard and future all-star Brandon Roy available.

 On May 7, 2008, Knight stepped down as Hawks GM.
 When announcing his resignation from the team he stated that he had left the Hawks "in much better shape than it was in when I took over."